-- 2. Views north along McCaslin: There will be some views to the eastern edge of the SURA District development as one proceeds north on McCaslin.
-In that the theater will be the tallest building on site, views to its roof will be limited.
-Therefore the only roof readily visible shall be that major south of the theater.
+.
+Views north along McCaslin: There will be some views to the eastern edge of the SURA District development as one proceeds north on McCaslin.

 The parapet of this roof shall be equal to the height of all HVAC units and these units shall be laid out in a neat linear fashion.
-The success of this requirement is seen in the view to the existing Mann Theater building where all units are screened with a parapet versus Eagle Hardware where units are screened individually and Home Depot where units project above the parapet - 3.
+The success of this requirement is seen in the view to the existing Mann Theater building where all units are screened with a parapet versus Eagle Hardware where units are screened individually and Home Depot where units project above the parapet heights.

 HVAC units will also be required to be screened in such a manner so as not to be viewed from U.S. 36 at Davidson Mesa.